 14.9 miles / 24.1 km to Shoreham-by-Sea.
 Shorter options: about 12 miles to Bramber (bus to Shoreham) or 13.5 to Lancing

-Add an extra mile to any ending if you detour to Washington for the lunch pub.
+Add an extra mile to any ending if you detour to Washington for a safe road crossing and the lunch pub (closed, May'18).

 5 out of 10 (1450 ft / 442 meters of ascent - 2 steep climbs, otherwise gentle gradients)

 OS Explorer OL10 (Arundel) and OL11 (Brighton)

 This walk, which can be done in either direction, follows the South Downs Way (SDW).
 The route follows the crest of South Downs Ridge with good views in both directions, It passes Chanctonbury Ring, a ring of trees planted on the remains of an ancient Hill Fort.
 This spot has a beautiful 360° views, and is the recommended picnic spot.

 Apart from the endings in Lancing or Shoreham, the route is very well way-marked.
 All the paths are wide, easy to walk on, and easy to follow.
 The route is almost entirely over an open, treeless, chalk ridge, which is very exposed in bad or windy weather.

 At the half way point, there is a break in the ridge, where the route crosses the busy A24 dual carriageway.
 There is a median, so you can cross in 2 goes.
 There is a longer 'via Washington alternative' which avoids this crossing,

 This walk can be done with the help of an OS map (or by printing the map segments), but the instructions below alone are sufficient.